-• Students are allowed ten (10) calendar days beginning with the first day of the class to return textbooks for refund or credit.
-After the initial return period ends,

-- students are allowed 3 business days from the date of purchase for returns. - Books which have not been used, damaged, or marked in will be accepted for 100 percent refund or credit toward the purchase of additional items.
-Proof of purchase (cash register receipt) must be shown. - Books containing access codes of CDs are not returnable if the access coder or CD has been opened. - Bookstore purchases made using a debit card or credit card will be refunded back to the same debit card or credit card if the book(s) are returned with the original sales receipt and debit card or credit card. - Bookstore purchases made with Personal Check and returned with original sales receipt will be held for 10 business days after date of purchase to ensure the check clears.
-The refund voucher will be processed by the Office of Business and Finance and the refund will be issued to the student per refund preference submitted via Self-Service approximately two weeks later.
-If a student has an outstanding account balance, the refund will be posted to the student's account to lower the balance owed. - Bookstore purchases made with Cash and returned with original sales receipt will be processed by the Office of Business and Finance and the refund will be issued to the student per refund preference submitted via Self-Service approximately two weeks later.
-If a student has an outstanding account balance, the refund will be posted to the student's account to lower the balance owed. - No cash refunds will be made. - Military Students: The College shall buy back textbooks through the colleges' bookstore operations to the extent possible.
+- Students are allowed ten (10) calendar days beginning with the first day of the class to return textbooks for refund or credit.
+After the initial return period ends, students are allowed 3 business days from the date of purchase for returns. - Books which have not been used, damaged, or marked in will be accepted for 100 percent refund or credit toward the purchase of additional items.
+Proof of purchase (cash register receipt) must be shown. - Books containing acess codes of CDs are not returnable if the access coder or CD has been opened. - Bookstore purchases made using a MasterCard or VISA will be refunded back to the same credit card if the book(s) are returned with the original sales receipt and credit card. - Bookstore purchases made with Personal Check and returned with original sales receipt will be held for 10 business days after date of purchase to ensure the check clears.
+The refund voucher will be processed by the Office of Business and Finance and the refund will be issued to the student per refund preference submitted via Self-Service approximately two weeks later. - Bookstore purchases made with Cash and returned with original sales receipt will be processed by the Office of Business and Finance and the refund will be issued to the student per refund preference submitted via Self-Service approximately two weeks later. - · No cash refunds will be made. - Military Students: The College shall buy back textbooks through the colleges' bookstore operations to the extent possible.
 The College will use distance learning technologies and other educational methodologies to help these students, under the guidance of faculty and administrative staff, complete their course requirements.